-Navigating the medical system can be a daunting prospect for even the most basic healthcare need.
+Navigating the medical system can be daunting for even the most basic healthcare needs.
 Patients with complex medical needs or chronic conditions can quickly become overwhelmed by tracking specialists, medications, appointments, and treatments.
 Patients who aren’t able to follow through have an increased risk of hospitalization, morbidity, and mortality.
-Nurse case managers are essential in helping these high need patients in receiving adequate care.
+Nurse case managers are essential in helping these high-need patients receive adequate care.

 Read the guide below to learn how to become a nurse case manager, including online and on-campus programs, types of degrees, typical duties, and admission requirements.